 Roderick turned on his heel and swept into his living room, giving Jonathan a glimpse of his posterior.
 Jonathan made no comment; they’d been friends long enough that Jonathan wasn’t exactly shocked by the view.
 He watched as Roderick lifted a small wooden box from his bookshelf, and offered him a sampling of its contents.

-“Is that snuff?” he wondered.
+“Is that snuff?” he asked.

 “Cocaine,” Roderick explained with a roguish grin, and put a bit up his nose by way of demonstration.
 He inhaled sharply and let out a whoop of exhilaration.
 “Sigmund Freud swears by it, you know.
 Calls it a magical substance.
 And indeed it is!
 Wonderful.
 No side effects, and not at all addictive—though I can’t seem to give it up,” he added with a laugh.
 “Are you familiar with Freud, by the way?”

-Jonathan indicated that he wasn’t and declined the offer of the magical substance with a shake of his head.
+Jonathan indicated that he wasn’t, and declined the offer of the magical substance with a shake of his head.
 Roderick set the box back on the shelf.
 He took a seat on the divan, while Jonathan settled into the settee.

 Roderick’s tastes inclined towards the excessive, the decadent, and the ridiculous.
 His furniture was ornate, decorated in brightly colored floral prints, not to mention an excess of tassels.
 His walls were papered in a yellow and red striped pattern.
-An enormous chandelier hung from the ceiling, spilling candlelight across the wide expanse of Roderick’s sitting room.
+An enormous chandelier hung from the ceiling, spilling candlelight across the wide expanse of his sitting room.
 Furs were draped over the furniture.
 Roderick was a loud proponent of the aesthetic movement.
 Though Jonathan was well acquainted with this fact, he still managed to be overwhelmed by Roderick’s decor and boisterous manner whenever he called on his friend.

 “Sarah Bernhardt uses it as well, which—truth be told—was my real reason for giving it a go.
 Do you know Sarah Bernhardt?”
 Roderick continued, speaking rapidly.
 “Fabulous woman, you simply must meet her.
 I’ll introduce you, but you must first promise me you won’t fall in love with her.
 Most men do, it seems, and I’m afraid she’d be a bad influence on you.
 Given your own reputation, that is saying something.”